linuxmint/doc-developer-guide/docs/cinnamon.rst

 CJS is run by and within the main `cinnamon` process and the parts of the desktop written in Javascript are contained in the main Cinnamon component.

-CJS is developed in C and the source code is available on `Github <https://github.com/linuxmint/cjs>`_.
+CJS is developed in C++ and Javascript and the source code is available on `Github <https://github.com/linuxmint/cjs>`_.

 Core components
 ---------------